dev-jtemel/rc_plane/README.md

 **Note**: Packets are always recevied in this order.

 Timestamp buffer overflows at 16777215 milliseconds (16777.215 seconds; 279.62025 minutes; 4.66 hours), well exceeding any possible flight times.
 Note that the timestamp resets upon an initial read of the serial port from the MCU since the microcontroller resets on an initial read.

+Packets are written to the serial port in HEX, with each line containing exactly 8 bytes of data.

+When the serial connection is opened on the SOM, there is a chance of buffered data to be read before the microcontroller resets.
+To ensure the serial reader gets the packets in the order expected, all packets are discarded on the SOM until four "start" packets are read consecutively.
+A start packet is defined as: `0xFFFFFFFFFFFFFFFF`.

 ### Plane Dimensions
 The dimensions of the plane are laid out in the following sketch.